Aspen Valley Hospital Volunteers

-Hospital-Wide Volunteers: With a force of 85, AVH volunteers "work" in eight different departments of the hospital.
+AVH volunteers provide assistance in eight different departments of the hospital.
 They interact with patients, bringing flowers, books, nourishment, or a warm blanket.
 They comfort families with information, coffee, or a hug.
 They escort those who are unfamiliar with hospital services and locations.
 They assist behind the scenes by posting mail and compiling charts.
 They operate the unique and affordable Sally’s Gift Shop.
 And some of them bring their four-legged friends to share the good cheer and healing powers that only a dog can bring.

-All of Aspen Valley Hospital's volunteers -- no matter their role -- enrich the lives of our patients, families, and staff every day of the year.
-Contributing over 20,000 hours of labor annually, they ask nothing in return except the satisfaction that comes from making a difference.
+All of Aspen Valley Hospital's volunteers—no matter their role—enrich the lives of our patients, families, and staff every day of the year.
+Contributing thousands of hours of labor annually, they ask nothing in return except the satisfaction that comes from making a difference.
 Our community is fortunate to have them all!

 - Reciprocated participation of foundation and hospital board members at board and associated committee meetings to ensure continued awareness and communication about strategic objectives.